-The Network Statistics screen shows interface statistics for ATM AAL5 interface, and Ethernet interface.
+The Network Statistics screen shows the interface statistics for Ethernet, USB and Wireless interfaces.
 (The Network Statistics screen shows the interface statistics for the LAN interface.
-Here provides byte transfer, packet transfer, Error and Drop statistics for the LAN interface.)
+This provides byte transfer, packet transfer, Error and Drop statistics for the LAN interface.)